Can I Really Get A Pig Valve Replacement?

 Yes.
 It’s true… For patients requiring heart valve replacement surgery, one of your surgical options will be a pig valve replacement (also known as a porcine valve and a bioprosthetic heart valve).

 I’ll never forget when I was diagnosed with severe aortic stenosis (AS).
 That was a difficult experience.
 Open heart surgery was definitely not in my “life plan”.
 The challenge of digesting that diagnosis was compounded when I learned that a pig valve might offer my dilated heart relief.
-To learn more about AS, click here.
+To learn more about aortic stenosis, click here.

 I remember thinking, “HUH??!!!
 A PIG VALVE REPLACEMENT?
 YOU WANT TO PUT A PIG VALVE IN MY HEART?”